joffrey-bion/gradle-github-changelog/README.md

 - `githubUser`: your GitHub username

+- `githubToken`: your personal access token.
+It is required to generate changelogs for private repositories, but optional for public repositories.
-- `githubToken`: GitHub only allows 50 unauthenticated requests per hour.
-By providing an API token, you allow this plugin to log in and thus remove the limit.
+Note that GitHub only allows 50 unauthenticated requests per hour.
+By providing an API token, you allow this plugin to log in and thus remove the limit, which makes it useful for public repositories too.
 If you don't have one yet, you may [generate a personal token](https://github.com/settings/tokens/new?description=GitHub%20Changelog%20Generator%20token) for your repo.
-You don't need to tick any permissions for the plugin to work on public repositories, but you need the `repo` permission for private repositories ("full access to private repo").
+You don't need to tick any permissions for the plugin to work on public repositories, but you need the `repo` permission if you want to generate changelog for private repositories ("full access to private repo").

 - `githubRepository`: the repository from which to get the issues to generate the change log.